manujoz/mjo-litui/docs/mjo-color-picker.md

 -   `--mjo-input-*` variables for consistent form styling
 -   `--mjo-border-color` for default borders
 -   `--mjo-radius` for consistent border radius
--   Primary and secondary color schemes for labels
+-   `--mjo-primary-color` and `--mjo-secondary-color` for focus states and labels
+-   `--mjo-background-color` and `--mjo-text-color` for value display

+### Accessibility Features

+-   High contrast mode support with increased border widths
+-   Reduced motion support for users with motion sensitivities
+-   Focus indicators that meet accessibility contrast requirements

 ## ThemeMixin Customization